-All you need to do is take a few days rest in order to kick start your results.
-Honestly – I’m not crazy or cracking one of my usual jokes – you need to do something really different to put body back on track and move past your fitness or weight loss plateau.
-I believe that if you’re ready to break free from a weight loss plateau or prevent yourself from hitting a future roadblock then a good rest may just be the magic ingredient you need.
+All you need to do is take a few days rest in order to kick-start your results.
+Honestly, I’m not crazy or cracking one of my usual jokes.
+You need to do something really different to put your body back on track and move past your fitness or weight loss plateau.
+I believe that if you’re ready to break free from a weight loss plateau or prevent yourself from hitting a future roadblock, then a good rest may just be the magic ingredient you need.

 Here are my good reasons why a rest is sometimes more beneficial than a training session.

 Your body needs to re-generate, restore and repair itself often.
 The most effective way for your body to naturally heal itself is for you to rest.
 Overworked muscles and over-stressed joints just don’t perform as well, and luckily our body lets us know when our muscles are overworked.
 Your pain receptors will make movements uncomfortable and your joints can become tender when you push your body too hard.
 The nervous system also needs time to rest in order to adapt and improve from training.

 Always listen to your body and rest if you are sore.

 Athletes train in cycles for a reason.
 The timing of training may vary from athlete to athlete, but one common factor in every athlete’s training program is planned rest days.
 One of the main reasons athletes rest is to avoid fatigue, but resting the body also helps athletes avoid common overuse or stress injuries.
 Many athletes notice an improved general performance after taking time off from training.

 A well-rested body will get better results than a tired one.

 If you are putting your body through the motions day after day, you can become complacent and your exercise intensity is likely to drop without you even realizing.